Ciudad Real: Climate

-The city has a hot-summer Mediterranean climate (Köppen: Csa), bordering on semi-arid (BSk), with cool winters (due to its altitude) and very hot dry summers.
+The city has a cold semi-arid climate (Köppen: BSk), with cool winters (due to its altitude) and hot to very hot dry summers.
+Like many other cities of Castilla-La-Mancha, the precipitation is limited throughout the year.
+It has one of the highest annual temperature ranges in the Iberian Peninsula, exceeding 20.0 C-change.

 The precipitation in the Campo de Calatrava is sparse, with a high year-to-year variability and the area features high levels of evapotranspiration, particularly in Summer.

 Sports

 The city previously had a handball team, the BM Ciudad Real, which was the winner of the handball EHF Champions League in 2006, 2008 and 2009.

 The handball club was one of the best in the world and its home arena, the Don Quixote Arena, was one of the biggest in the Spanish professional league.
 BM Ciudad Real, however, moved its team to Madrid in 2011; renamed as "Atlético Madrid", it dissolved in 2013.

 Transport

-The city has a railway station on the AVE high-speed rail line, the Ciudad Real railway station.
+The city has a railway station on a high-speed rail line, the Ciudad Real railway station.

 A high-capacity airport (Ciudad Real Central Airport) was built in the city, but closed in 2012.
-The privately funded airport cost an estimated €1 billion to build, and is now for sale for €100 million plus payment of the developer's debt.
-Although in July 2014 this was reduced to €80 million in a further attempt to find a buyer.
+The privately funded airport cost an estimated €1 billion to build, and was for sale for €100 million plus payment of the developer's debt.
+In July 2014 this was reduced to €80 million in a further attempt to find a buyer.

-In July 2015 the airport was auctioned resulting in only one bidder, Chinese company Tzaneen International offering €10,000.
+In July 2015 the airport was auctioned to the lone bidder, Chinese company Tzaneen International, for €10,000.

 The airport was reopened on 12 September 2019.

 The average amount of time people spend commuting with public transit in Ciudad Real, for example to and from work, on a weekday is 33 min.
 3% of public transit riders, ride for more than 2 hours every day.
 The average amount of time people wait at a stop or station for public transit is 8 min, while 1% of riders wait for over 20 minutes on average every day.
 The average distance people usually ride in a single trip with public transit is 2 km, while 0% travel for over 12 km in a single direction.